FusionCache/docs/docs/keyvalue.md

 }
 ```

-This caches the three objects, each has an ObjectID (`_oid`) which are returned.
+This caches the three objects, each has an ObjectID (`_oid`), which are returned in the response.

 Fusion only returns each object's OID, so we don't know which OID relates to which stored object.

-We could have sent an individual `STORE` for each but for this example we don't need.
-Our app may store these on initial logon so they are available when required.
+We could send an individual `STORE` for each but for this example we don't need to - our app may store these on initial logon so they are available when required.

 ### Check Indexes